kpoppel/homeassistant-novafos/README.md

 ## Method 1: Login on website and copy token to Home Assistant

 This first method is 100% manual, but will ensure you get data into Home Assistant regardless.
 Why would you do this then?
-Well I cannot say, but maybe doing this once per week or month is a good way to keep tabs on consumption or dripping faucets along with all yout other precious data.
+Well I cannot say, but maybe doing this once per week or month is a good way to keep tabs on consumption or dripping faucets along with all your other precious data.

 This is how the manual method works: